Saipan, Northern Mariana Islands: Appearances in literature and media

 Saipan was a major part of the plot in the Tom Clancy novel Debt of Honor.

 The 1960 movie Hell to Eternity tells the true-life story of GI Guy Gabaldon's role in convincing 800 Japanese soldiers to surrender during the WWII Battle of Saipan.
 Key to Gabaldon's success was his ability to speak Japanese fluently due to having been raised in the 1930s by a Japanese-American foster family.

 Much of the action in the 2002 film Windtalkers takes place during the invasion of Saipan during World War II.

 In 2011, a Japanese film about Captain Sakae Ōba took place in Saipan.
 Titled Oba: The Last Samurai, it revolved around Oba holding out on Saipan until December 1, 1945.

 A significant part of the novel Amrita by Japanese author Banana Yoshimoto takes place in Saipan with regular references to the landscape and spirituality of the island.

 Saipan is the setting for the P. F. Kluge novel The Master Blaster.
 This novel is structured as first-person narratives of five characters, four of whom arrive on the same flight, and the unfolding of their experiences on the island.
 The book weaves together a mysterious tale of historical fiction with reference to Saipan's multi-ethnic past, from Japanese colonization to American WWII victory and the post-Cold War evolution of the island.
 The Master Blaster is the home-grown anonymous critic who blogs about the corruption and exploitation by developers, politicians, and government officials.

 Saipan is known in the association football community as the site of the training camp for the Republic of Ireland national football team prior to the 2002 FIFA World Cup in which an incident of heated argument occurred between then-captain Roy Keane and then-manager Mick McCarthy, which eventually led to the dismissal and departure of Keane from the squad.
 This incident has come to be known colloquially as "the Saipan incident" or "the Saipan saga".

-In 2016, a horror film directed by Hiroshi Katagiri was released on Netflix titledGehenna: Where Death Lives in which American developers encounter a supernatural entity in a World War 2 hidden bunker while searching for land to build their resort.
+In 2016, a horror film directed by Hiroshi Katagiri was released on Netflix titled Gehenna: Where Death Lives in which American developers encounter a supernatural entity in a World War 2 hidden bunker while searching for land to build their resort.

+In 2024, Julian Assange visited briefly to plead guilty in the federal courthouse of the District Court for the Northern Mariana Islands, located in Saipan, to conspiracy to obtain and disclose US national defense information.